freeCodeCamp/camperchan/README.md

 ## Running the bot in Discord

 This bot requires the `Manage Messages` permission to run.
-So, if you want to use this bot in a Discord server (for testing or production purpose), you'll grant it the `Manage Messages` permission.
+So, if you want to use this bot in a Discord server (for testing or production purpose), you will need to grant it the `Manage Messages` permission.
 Luckily we've done the hard work for you, so that you don't have to do it manually.

 First, head over [Discord Developer Portal](https://discordapp.com/developers/applications/me) and sign in.
-After that, you will have to select your bot by clicking it's icon.
+After that, select your bot by clicking it's icon.

 ![PNG - Discord Developer Portal](../media/dev-portal.png)

-Then just beside your bot's icon, you'll see your `CLIENT ID`.
+Just beside your bot's icon, you will see your `CLIENT ID`.
 Copy the `CLIENT ID`.

 ![PNG - Client ID](../media/client-id.png)

 Then replace the `YOUR_CLIENT_ID_HERE` with your bot's `CLIENT ID` in the link provided below.
-After that, you can use the link to add the bot to any existing or newly created Discord server.
+After that, you can use the link to add the bot to any existing or newly created Discord server (as long as you have the `Manage Server` permission).

 _https://discordapp.com/oauth2/authorize?client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=8192_

 **IMPORTANT NOTE :** When you click on the link and want to add the bot to a server, it'll ask for the `Manage Messages` permission.
-You'll have to grant the bot permission otherwise the bot won't work.
+You have to grant the bot this permission or it will not work properly.

 ## Creating a Discord bot token

-If you don't have a Discord bot token, you'll have to create one.
-To create a Discord bot token, follow these steps -
+If you do not have a Discord bot token, you will have to create one.
+To create a Discord bot token, follow these steps:

 1. Go to the [Developer Portal](https://discord.com/developers/applications/) website and log in
 2. Click on the "New Application" button